chili-chips-ba/openCologne/README.md

 <h3>Level I – Warm Up</h3>

-<b>Play 1</b> - Form development team and get to know CologneChip GateMate silicon and dev tools (see 0.doc folder).
+<b>Play 1</b> - Form development team and get to know CologneChip GateMate silicon and dev tools (see our <a href="https://github.com/chili-chips-ba/openCologne/tree/main/0.doc">0.doc</a> folder).
 Procure <a href="https://www.olimex.com/Products/FPGA/GateMate/GateMateA1-EVB/open-source-hardware">Olimex</a> boards and familiarize with hardware platform.
 Light up onboard LEDs with our very special blinky.

 <b>Play 2</b> - Port to GateMate a selected subset of four simpler examples from the <a href="https://github.com/emard/ulx3s-misc/tree/master/examples">ULX3S-MISC</a> portfolio.
 The goal is to enable support for a few standard PMODs and peripherals, mostly GPIO-based, including HyperRAM.